You spend close to a third of your whole day in the mattress; sleeping, but that’s not the news. Guess what?

 After cleaning, you should keep the mattress in good condition to avoid frequent maintenance that may cost you more.
 Here are a few hacks to help you do so.

 To protect your mattress from much dirt and pathogens (hence, prevent more frequent cleanings), you need to cover it.
-The sheets that cover the bed will protect it from stains, odours, and other effects.
+The sheets that cover the bed will protect it from stains, odors, and other effects.
 Washing sheets is more uncomplicated than cleaning the mattress.
 You can use the washing machine to remove the stains from sheets.

 Air It Regularly